zhanggyb/BlendInt/README.md

 ## What is BlendInt

-**BlendInt** (Blender Interface Library in OpenGL) is a C++ library for building application with Blender-like style.
+**BlendInt** is a lightweight, open-source GUI library for building application with Blender-like style.
+It's written in C++ and highlights include CppEvents based on FastDelegate, a comprehensive set of widgets that are easily extensible via inheritance.

-This project is for anyone who like Blender and want to build a similar GUI application.

-Features of vertion 0.1 (developing):

-* Event system
-* Widgets:
-  * Buttons:
-        * Push Button
+BlendInt is free software distributed under the GNU Library General Public License (LGPL) v3.

+**BlendInt is still under heavy development**

+## Features

+Like Blender, all widgets in BlendInt are drawing in OpenGL context and use the same color schemes and vertex data in Blender (http://www.blender.org), application built with BlendInt could be the same look as Blender.

+Here're some example widgets:

-        * Toggle Button
+* Widget
-        * Checkable Button
+* Button
-  * Scroll Widget
+* ToggleButton
 * Label
-  * Slider
-  * Tab Widget
-* Layout
-  * Horizontal Layout
-  * Vertical Layout

 ## Usage